openmeteo/hydrognomon/packaging/ReadmeEn.txt

   http://www.itia.ntua.gr/en/docinfo/934/

-Currently, the text is in Greek Language only.
-We hope that on 2010, March - May, we could finance an English Language translation of the documentation and manuals.
+Currently, the text is in Greek Language only and We are still seeking a source to finance an English Language translation of the documentation and manuals.

 You can be helped by the material given to the link that